escherpad/luna/README.md

 ### `map =>` Array Composition Pattern

 To deal with arrays (collections of documents for instance), you use the array composition pattern.
-Adam has a very nice vieo on Egghead.io \([link](https://egghead.io/lessons/javascript-redux-reducer-composition-with-arrays)\)
+Dan has a very nice vieo on Egghead.io \([link](https://egghead.io/lessons/javascript-redux-reducer-composition-with-arrays)\)

 ### `()=>` Action Creator Pattern